holderlb/graph-stream-generator/README.md

 Author: Dr. Larry Holder, School of Electrical Engineering and Computer Science, Washington State University, email: holder@eecs.wsu.edu.

+Support: This material is based upon work supported by the National Science Foundation under Grant No. 1646640.

 ## Input File

 The input file is in JSON format.
 An example is in the file input.json.